ShirinStar/i-contact/README.md

 - matching users together and calculating the distance between them
 - timing one-minute encounter- aiming to have a unique screen color to each match- so they can identify themselves (or pushing it to post MVP)
 - having a rating system that can scale in post MVP to a more community 'safety' one.
+- looking into adding JS animations in the searching and encounters

 ## post M.V.P
+- js location animation.
 - working on a more community network.
 - more interactions.